fametrano/fametrano.github.io/_pages/about.md

 After almost twenty years
-in the investment banking and asset management industry, Ferdinando Ametrano has discovered bitcoin in 2014.
+in the investment banking and asset management industry, Ferdinando Ametrano discovered bitcoin in 2014: since then bitcoin has been his major professional and academic interest.

 Founder and CEO of [CheckSig](http://checksig.io) (transparent bitcoin custody solutions